aristanetworks/avd/docs/howto/cloudvision_deployment/README.md

 This guide covers the complete workflow: configuring TerminAttr for device streaming, setting up the `cv_deploy` role, and managing workspaces and change controls.

-### When to Use CloudVision Deployment

-- **Centralized configuration management**: Deploy and audit all device configurations from a single platform
-- **Change control workflows**: Require approval gates before configurations are pushed to devices
-- **Configuration compliance**: Leverage CloudVision's config diff and validation before deployment
-- **Tag-based automation**: Assign device and interface tags for CloudVision Studios and dashboards

 ## Concepts

 **Workspace**: A staging area in CloudVision where configuration changes are prepared, validated, and reviewed before being applied.
 Workspaces go through states: `pending` -> `built` -> `submitted`.